 - Easy to code

+This keeps the same grid layout on all devices but adjusts proportions to suit the screen width.
+Larger fonts can be used to make sure they can still be read on mobile devices, with calls to action also being a large size.
+The code is created using%instead ofpx, ormax-width.
+Every element is therefore reduced or increased proportionally to the screen size.
 This concept is slightly easier to code than the original responsive templates however can lack clarity on the elements due to them being reduced in size all over.
 This format is also not a true responsive email and can suffer the same usability issues as a fixed template.
+Lastly, we come to Fluid emails.

 Fluid Email Layouts